treee111/wahooMapsCreator/README.md

 - Download a release of wahooMapsCreator or clone Repository
 - Run wahooMapsCreator for your country
 - Copy the map-files to your device

+Optional:
+- use a custom theme on your Wahoo

 ### Download and Install required programs
 The initial setup takes some minutes but is only a one-timer!